somphene/somphene.github.io/log/_posts/2020-05-10-01-Intensive-Extensive-Duality.md

 * Let's Start with some given Phase (SubLanguage) of a Language.
 We may obtain another Phase in this Language by Differentiation, that is increasing boundaries (decreasing degrees of freedom) or Integration (increasing degrees of freedom).
 The more the degree of Differentiation, meaning more boundaries created in a structure, the lesser there are degrees of freedom in a Language.
 This is going away from Equilibrium.
 The more the degree of Differentiation, meaning more boundaries created in a structure, the lesser there are degrees of freedom in a Language.
 This is going away from Equilibrium.
 This is why the degree of Differentiation in one Phase must Match the degree of Differentiation in its Dual Phase.
 This takes the form of Maxwell's Equations or Stokes Theorem in Calculus.

 * Corresponding to every Phase (or degrees of freedom) there are as many ways to partition the Energy.
 This is what is known as Equipartitioning of Energy.
-The Measure of Energy given to each Dual Phase across the Boundary must be equal however they take different forms.
+The Measure of Energy given to each Phase across the Boundary must be equal however they take different forms.
 This is the behaviour that we want to see in all Languages.
-These are the common features (universal)- Structure as Duality or Language as a form of Duality, that we will look for.
+These are the common features (universal)- Structure as symmetry od Duality or Language as a form of Symmetry of Duality, that we will look for.

 * Thus we have seen Condensed-Fluid Duality: